 Grant's Gazelle Mount for Sale - African Taxidermy

 Beautiful African Grant's Gazelle taxidermy shoulder mount.
-This hard to find African hunting trophy from Tanzania is mounted on an upright form with the head facing straight forward.
-This Gazelle’s lyre-shaped horns measure 23 1/2" with heavy 6" bases and are clearly ringed.
-Good hair in shades of light brown and white.
-Distinct facial markings.
-The impressive details on this mount earn our taxidermy quality rating "Excellent."
+This hard to find African hunting trophy from Tanzania is mounted on upright form, alert and with the head having a slight turn to the right.
+The lyre-shaped horns are clearly ringed, symmetrical and measure 21 1/2" with heavy bases.
+Thick hair in shades of light brown, white and beige.
+Distinct facial markings and exquisite detailing.
+Because of the impressive quality of this big game African antelope, it must receive the taxidermy rating of "Excellent."
 A must-have addition to any African hunting trophy collection.

 Scientific Name: Nanger granti

 Size: 38" tall x 16' wide x 22" deep

 Wall hanger is attached.
 Hangs from a single screw.

 Ships in a secure wood crate.